Results and Clearing: Your questions answered

 If you've been unsuccessful at both your Firm and Insurance universities, there's the option of looking for a place at another university through Clearing (see below for more information about Clearing).

-Universities are obliged to accept any Firm applicant who meets the conditions of their offer and whose results are confirmed by 31 August.
+Universities are obliged to accept any Firm applicant who meets the conditions of their offer and whose results are confirmed by 8 September (31 August for applications to Medicine and Dentistry).

 - If you're happy with your chosen university, stick with it